 - Accepted international students are required to attend the entire orientation program and should make travel plans accordingly.

 - During orientation, students who have paid all their fees receive their class schedules.
 Students should make preparations to pay their fees before they arrive in Savannah.
 Questions about student accounts may be directed to the bursar's office.

 - SCAD housing is not confirmed until all housing fees are paid; payment of the housing deposit alone does not guarantee a room in the residence halls.

 Students requiring disability assistance should contact the office of counseling and student support services.

-The ISSO maintains an "open door" policy for advising, and students are encouraged to stop by Habersham Hall to take advantage of our services.
+The ISSO maintains an "open door" policy for advising, and students are encouraged to stop by Norris Hall to take advantage of our services.